adblockplus/web.adblockplus.org/pages/privacy.md

 ###### {{ android-browser-data-retention-heading[heading] Data retention }}

-{{ android-browser-data-retention-paragraph-1 Event tracking is with IDs is retained for 60 days.
+{{ android-browser-data-retention-paragraph-1 Event tracking with IDs is retained for 60 days.
 Aggregated reports may be retained for a longer period. }}

 #### {{ adblock-browser-ios-heading[heading] Adblock Browser for iOS }} {: #adblock-browser-ios }